 Hall effect crankshaft or camshaft position sensor.
 We’ve tested this with our 6.75″ and 8.25″ trigger wheels.
 We were able to get a rock solid reading at over 19,200 RPM, which is as fast as our test rig could spin the trigger wheel.
 Runs off 5 to 24 volts, and gives a nice square wave so there’s no variable voltage issues.
 Has a 12 inch long, 3 wire pigtail.
 Here’s what the wires do:

 - Red – Supply voltage; connect to either VREF or 12 volt switched power.

 - White – Output signal.
-On a MegaSquirt, connects to pin 24.
+On a MegaSquirt V3.0 or V3.57, connects to pin 24.
 We just set our MegaSquirt up for the VR conditioner and it works great.
-V3.0 MicroSquirts can also do this, but older MicroSquirts will need to use the Hall effect input.
+V3.0 MicroSquirts can also accept this signal over their VR conditioner input, but older MicroSquirts will need to use the Hall effect input.